 There is no specific antidote to Amisulpride.

-Appropriate supportive measures should therefore be instituted with close supervision of vital functions including continuous cardiac monitoring due to the risk of prolongation of the QT interval until the patient recovers.
+Appropriate supportive measures should therefore be instituted with close supervision of vital functions including continuous cardiac monitoring due to the risk of prolongation of the QT interval.

 If severe extrapyramidal symptoms occur, anticholinergic agents should be administered.

 Amisulpride binds selectively with a high affinity to human dopaminergic D2/D3 receptor subtypes whereas it is devoid of affinity for D1, D4 and D5 receptor subtypes.

 Unlike classical and atypical neuroleptics, amisulpride has no affinity for serotonin, α-adrenergic, histamine H1 and cholinergic receptors.
 In addition, amisulpride does not bind to sigma sites.

 In animals, at high doses, amisulpride blocks post-synaptic D2 receptors located in the limbic structures in preference to those in the striatum.